Generating HAR files and analyzing web requests

 • 500 - Internal Server Error

-For the definition of the error, you can refer to the HTTP/1.1 Status Code Definition page for detail.
+For the definition of the error, refer to the HTTP/1.1 Status Code Definition page for details.

-After capturing the consistent behaviour, provide this information to the support team together with the steps taken for the Support team to work on potential cause behind the observation.
+After capturing the consistent behavior, provide this information to the support team together with the steps taken for the Support team to work on the potential cause behind the observation.

 Description